mhrice/Drum-Classifier/README.md

 Dataset: [Drum and Percussion Kits](https://zenodo.org/record/3994999)
 * Used freeDB.tar

-Note: assumes you have a GPU for training, if not, remove `accelertor='gpu'`  in `train.py`.
+Note: assumes you have a GPU for training, if not, remove `accelerator='gpu'`  in `train.py`.

 ## Install
 `pip install -r requirements.txt`